YimMenu-Lua/TokyoDrift/README.md

 ## Credits:

 - [Harmless](https://github.com/harmless05) for the drift feature (Shift-Drift).
-- [xiaoxiao](https://github.com/xiaoxiao921) for helping figure out an issue with exhaust bones (it wasn'ty really an issue, I was just confused).
+- [xiaoxiao](https://github.com/xiaoxiao921) for helping figure out an issue with exhaust bones (it wasn't really an issue, I was just confused).